lightwastak3n/coding-problems/AoC/Advent_of_Code_2023.md

 ### Day 6
 Easiest day so far.
 First solution is already clean.
 Second solution just does both parts at once and I tried to make it more compact.

+### Day 7
+Hard coded all the card values basically -.-.